Shasha-Lin/MICA_NeuralMachineTranslation/model_1/Readme.md

 2) Data Representation:

 - All the words in the sentence is converted to numbers (based on the index) and EOS symbol is attached at the end of the sentence.
 - Then, a batch of sentences is selected randomnly based on batch size.
-Note that, since the selection is being done reandomnly, we can have multiple instances of same sentence and zero instances of some sentences.
+Note that, since the selection is being done randomnly, we can have multiple instances of same sentence and zero instances of some sentences.
 - In scenarios where one sentence is larger than the translated sentence (in the training data), we PAD the remaining words in the shorter sentence with zero.

 3) Model Structure: